Upcoming session trains advocates, allies, ambassadors for refugee resettlement ministry

 Episcopal Migration Ministries is the Episcopal Church’s foremost response to refugee crises.
 Working in partnership with offices and groups within the church as well as with governments and non-government organizations (NGOs), Episcopal Migration Ministries assures safe passage and provides vital services for thousands of refugee families upon their arrival in America: English language and cultural orientation classes; employment services; school enrollment; and initial assistance with housing and transportation.
 For each family, the goal is self-reliance and self-determination.
 After years of living in limbo, refugees now have the opportunity to begin again on a strong foundation that honors their stories and dignity, thanks to Episcopal Migration Ministries.

-The Constable Grants were named for Mary Louise Constable, who was a visionary philanthropist.
+The Constable Grants were named for Marie Louise Constable, who was a visionary philanthropist.
 In 1935, in the midst of economic catastrophe known as the Great Depression, Constable made a monetary gift to the Episcopal Church to establish the Constable Fund.
 Her desire and intent to add periodically to the fund during her lifetime was realized and culminated with a very generous final gift at the time of her death in 1951.
 The language of Constable’s will states that the fund exists “in perpetuity … to apply the net income for the purposes of the Society, preferably for the work in religious education not provided for within the Society’s budget.